Get,

 COLLECT

-Polycystic ovary syndrome (PCOS), also known as polycystic ovarian syndrome or Stein-Leventhal syndrome, is a complex disorder in which women experience irregular periods and/or the development of a few small cysts (fluid-filled sacs) on one or both ovaries.
-This is due to the overproduction of male hormone (which is also present in females but in lower quantities) in females.
-This disorder affects around 7% of women in the world.
-There are higher chances for women with PCOS to develop type-2 diabetes mellitus, high blood pressure, heart diseases and cancer of the uterus.
-Diet, exercise and medicines help control the symptoms, but there is no cure for this disorder.1
+Polycystic ovary syndrome (PCOS), also known as polycystic ovarian syndrome or Stein-Leventhal syndrome, is a complex condition caused by a mix of genetic, hormonal, and lifestyle-related factors.
+In this disorder, women experience symptoms like irregular and/or painful periods and excessive body hair due to the overproduction of the male hormone, which is normally present in small amounts in females1.
+This disorder affects around 5-10% of women of childbearing age in the world.
+Women with PCOS are at a higher risk of developing type 2 diabetes mellitus, high blood pressure, and heart diseases2.
+Lifestyle modifications like diet, exercise and medicines help control the symptoms3, but there is no cure for this disorder.

 What Causes PCOS?